 USD is the reporting currency.
-The functional currency of subsidiaries in the Cayman Islands, Seychelles, Samoa and the United States are USD, the functional currency of subsidiaries in Hong Kong is Hong Kong Dollars ("HKD"), the functional currency of a subsidiary in Singapore is Singapore Dollars ("SGD"), the functional currency of a subsidiaries in Canada is Canadian Dollars ("CAD"), and the functional currency of subsidiaries in Ireland is Euro ("EUR").
+The functional currency of subsidiaries in the Cayman Islands, Seychelles, Samoa and the United States are USD, the functional currency of subsidiaries in Hong Kong is Hong Kong Dollars ("HKD"), the functional currency of a subsidiary in Singapore is Singapore Dollars ("SGD"), the functional currency of a subsidiary in the United Kingdom is Great British Pound ("GBP"), the functional currency of subsidiaries in Canada is Canadian Dollars ("CAD"), and the functional currency of subsidiaries in Ireland is Euro ("EUR").
 An entity's functional currency of the primary economic environment in which it operates, normally that is the currency of the environment in which it primarily generates and expends cash.
 The management considered various indicators, such as cash flows, market expenses, financing and inter-company transactions and arrangements in determining the Group's functional currency.